Florida Institute of Education

 FIE projects address critical educational issues in Florida.
 Working with local, regional, and statewide initiatives, these projects cover a wide range of topics:

 FIE continues to build on a rich body of research to support young children’s learning and the active engagement in that learning by their families.
 FIE researchers worked collaboratively with school readiness and prekindergarten teachers to develop and test innovative instructional strategies using concept mapping designed to strengthen children’s background knowledge, vocabulary, and connection-making skills.
-This past year was a busy one in the school readiness sector.

 Early Literacy and Learning Model/Plus (ELLM/Plus)